Niraja85/The-Shaurya-Fitness/README.md

 I would like to take the opportunity to thank:

-- My family, friends for their advice, support and help with testing.
+- My family for their advice, support and help with testing.
-- My mentor for their feedback, advice and support.
+- My mentor and Tom from tutor support for their feedback, advice and support.

 *Go back to the [top](#table-of-contents)*